 - Delegates to the NEA Representative Assembly

-- Officers of AEA divisions: (Education Support Professionals, Administrators, Postsecondary)
+- Officers of AEA Divisions (Education Support Professionals, Postsecondary and Administrator)

 - Board members of the Teachers’ Retirement System/PEEHIP